-As companies grow and employees and customers start showing up from all corners of the world, it’s important to keep things localized and things start showing up in multi-language formats, being forms, or something else.
+As companies grow and employees and customers start showing up from all corners of the world, it’s essential to keep things localized, and things start showing up in multi-language formats, being forms, or something else.
 The initial thought is to have the forms in English, but this can be troublesome for several reasons:

 - Some employees or customers may not be as fluent as desired in the language.

-- You deliver a worse message because it’s not customized to the person’s own culture.
+- You deliver a worse message because it’s not customized to the person’s culture.

 - Remember that some words translate differently.
 You may be asking for something in English that doesn’t translate with the intention that you desire to Portuguese.